Places to Visit in Bhutan

 Longest Suspension Bridge in Punakha:

 This is the most beautiful longest suspension bridge connecting two villages of Shegana, Wangkha and samdinkha with Punakha Dzong.
 The bridge is 160m and the longest suspension bridge in Bhutan.

 Khamsumyulley Namgyel Hike:

 This is a beautiful monastery in Punakha.
 About a 7km drive from Punakha Dzong and a 1-hour hike through the paddy field are this beautiful Khamsum Yulley Monastery.
 The monastery is on top of hills overlooking the beautiful valley of Punakha.
 You can also see the famous Como Hotels from this mountain top monastery.

 The mighty Punakha Dzong:

-Another majestic fortress in Punakha located between two rivers Pho Chu and Mo chu.
+Another majestic fortress in Punakha is located between two rivers Pho Chu and Mo chu.
 The Dzong was built by 1st Zhabdrung Ngawang Namgyel in 1637.
 It is the second-largest and second oldest Dzong in Bhutan after Simtokha Dzong.
 Punakha was the old capital of Bhutan and it is the winter residence of Je Khenpo the head of the religious body of Bhutan.

 River Rafting in Punakha:

 The best adventure to take in Punakha is River rafting in mochu sides of the river.
 This side of the river is not so swift and rafting is smooth.
 Even a family with a child can take this trip.
-If you love the rough ride and demanding wild adventure than Pho Chu river serves your need.
+If you love the rough ride and demanding wild adventure then Pho Chu river serves your need.
 Don’t miss this adventure in Bhutan.

 Devine Madman Temple:

 As you cruise down from Dochula pass an hour drive will take you to Madman Temple also called Fertility Temple.
 The temple also called Chimi Lhakhang by local is the favourite visiting place for those couple without a child.
 The temple is blessed by Monk Drukpa Kuenley(Mad Monk).
 The temple lies in the round hillock and is built in 1499 by 14th Hiarach Ngawang Choegyel after it was blessed by Devine Madman.

 The best time to visit Punakha is from March, April, May and September October and November.
 Summer will be very Hot.